Lesson 6 of 786% Complete

 2. Order Matching (Facilitating Trades)

-Scenario: Hedge Fund wants to sell $500M EUR/USD
+Scenario: A fund wants to sell a large EUR/USD position

 3. Risk Absorption (Taking Opposite Side)